Giacomino123/Image-Retrieval-for-Visual-Geolocalization-Extension-and-Experiment/README.md

 As simple as this, you can replicate all results from tables 3, 4, 5 of the main paper, as well as tables 2, 3, 4 of the supplementary.

-### Resize
-To resize the images simply pass the parameters _resize_ with the target resolution.
-For example, 80% of resolution to the full _pitts30k_ images, would be 384, 512, because the full images are 480, 640:

-`$ python3 train.py --dataset_name=pitts30k --resize=384 512`

-### Query  pre/post-processing  and  predictions  refinement
-We gather all such methods under the _test_method_ parameter.
-The available methods are _hard_resize_, _single_query_, _central_crop_, _five_crops_mean_, _nearest_crop_ and _majority_voting_.
-Although _hard_resize_ is the default, in most datasets it doesn't apply any transformation at all (see the paper for more information), because all images have the same resolution.

-`$ python3 eval.py --resume=logs/default/YYYY-MM-DD_HH-mm-ss/best_model.pth --dataset_name=tokyo247 --test_method=nearest_crop`

-### Data augmentation
-You can reproduce all data augmentation techniques from the paper with simple commands, for example:

-`$ python3 train.py --dataset_name=pitts30k --horizontal_flipping --saturation 2 --brightness 1`

-### Off-the-shelf models trained on Landmark Recognition datasets
-The code allows to automatically download and use models trained on Landmark Recognition datasets from popular repositories: [radenovic](https://github.com/filipradenovic/cnnimageretrieval-pytorch) and [naver](https://github.com/naver/deep-image-retrieval).
-These repos offer ResNets-50/101 with GeM and FC 2048 trained on such datasets, and can be used as such:

-`$ python eval.py --off_the_shelf=radenovic_gldv1 --l2=after_pool --backbone=r101l4 --aggregation=gem --fc_output_dim=2048`

-`$ python eval.py --dataset_name=pitts30k --off_the_shelf=naver --l2=none --backbone=r101l4 --aggregation=gem --fc_output_dim=2048`

 ### Using pretrained networks on other datasets
 Check out our [pretrain_vg](https://github.com/rm-wu/pretrain_vg) repo which we use to train such models.